 The program leading to the degree of Juris Doctor (JD) requires admission as a full-time student for three years or as a half-time student for six years.
-The structure of this program is based on a compulsory first year and two required courses in second year.
+The structure of this program is based on a compulsory first year and two required courses in upper years.

 - Access to Justice